Traffic Accident Lawyer in Montgomery, AL

 Never bypass a doctor’s examination after an accident, even if you feel fine.
 You may have sustained an injury that does not show immediate symptoms.
 Doctors can diagnose injuries like internal bleeding and brain injuries that may not be visible yet.
 Also, obtaining a medical record from a doctor is another piece of the paper trail that your attorneys and insurance providers will use to assess the accident.

 Just as obtaining a medical record after an accident is important, so is gaining a copy of the police report.
-If the police at the scene of the accident do not offer a copy of the report, just kindly ask for one and they will provide you with a copy.
+If the police officer at the scene of the accident does not offer a copy of the report, just kindly ask for one and they will provide you with a copy.
 The police report can really come in handy for your lawyer when building a case or filing a claim.